tannuahuja/gcp-lab-/--cloudrunfunctions--.md

 View logs from the service details page.

-On the Service Details page, click Observability and select Logs.
+On the Service Details page, click Observability and select Logs

 Example of the log history that displays in Results: